 If you are a frequent flyer with any airline you have probably noticed that there is always more than one pilot in the cockpit of a commercial aircraft.
 While they both have similar category and class ratings, they wear the same uniform, and probably have a similar hours of actual of simulated instrument time, one of the pilots has the ultimate authority over the decisions and actions made in the cockpit.
 This person is someone people often call a “pilot in command.”

-When hearing the words pilot in command, many people believe they refer to the person controlling an airplane on a given flight.
+When hearing the words pilot in command, many believe they simply refer to one of the two people controlling an airplane on a given flight.
 However, there is more than just being in charge of the instruments when it comes to being the pilot in command.

 Let’s get into the details of what a pilot in command (PIC) involves to better understand this sometimes confusing position.

 The first step is having a clear definition of a pilot in command (PIC).
 You may find other definitions, but here we will focus on the definitions provided by the most prominent institutions such as the International Civil Aviation Organization (ICAO), and the Federal Aviation Administration (FAA).
 Here are the FAA and ICAO pilot in command definitions.